Adam Casey (soccer)

-Adam Casey (born 1 May 1986) is an Australian footballer who used to play for Tuggeranong United in the National Premier Leagues.
-But now plays for Oak Flats Falcons and played for Sydney FC, New Zealand Knights, North Queensland Fury in the Hyundai a-league, and represented Australia with the u17 Joey's and u23 Olyroos.
+Adam Casey (born 1 May 1986) is an Australian former professional footballer who played as a winger and striker.
+He featured in the A-League for clubs including Sydney FC, New Zealand Knights, and North Queensland Fury, and represented Australia at youth international level.

 Club career

 Born in Sydney, Adam grew up in Canberra and Townsville joining the ACT Academy of Sport program before progressing in 2003 to a place in the Australian Institute of Sport program.
 On completion of his AIS scholarship, he joined ACT Premier League club O'Connor Knights for the 2004 winter season and as the NSL had wound up removing any national level opportunities, he played at Belconnen Blue Devils for the NSWPL 2004/05 season.
 The following summer, with Belconnen outed from the competition, Casey moved to Wollongong Wolves for a brief spell before being signed to New Zealand Knights in April 2006.

 Adam came on as a second-half substitute in the Knights opening game of 2006–07.
 In total, he made eight appearances for the club throughout the season although was unable to find the net, a not uncommon problem for Knights players with only eleven goals scored across the team in a disappointing season.